syafiqoarashy/assignment-2-pbp/README.md

 ## HTML5 Tags

 ```
 <body>    : Tag that describes the documents body.
 <head>    : Tag that contains information about the document, belongs to the head portion.
 <h1>      : The largest heading, usually used as the web's title.
 <p>       : Tag that is used to create a paragraph.
 <a>       : Tag that is used as a hyperlink.
 <button>  : Tag that creates a button.
-<input>   : Tag to define input control
+<input>   : Tag to define input control.
-<script>	: Tgat that specifies a script
+<script>	: Tag that specifies a script.
-<title>   : Tag that specifies the document title
+<title>   : Tag that specifies the document title.
 ```

 ## CSS Tags